 For Yeats’s 151st birthday in June 2016 our new Yeats Thoor Ballylee Exhibition was opened by Sabina Coyle Higgins.

 In 2017 Thoor Ballylee opens on Monday 1st May.
 Our wonderful exhibition reopens, and there is a programme of cultural events throughout the summer.

 Opening hours for Thoor Ballylee follow below.

 Sat-Sun 11am to 5pm

 Admission €7 (with concessions available).
 Cups of tea, tour, and hearty welcome all included.

 How to find us?

 We are located less than an hour’s drive south from Galway city.
 We are very close to Coole Park, a good place to stop for lunch, and not far from Gort, between the N18 and N66 in south County Galway, Ireland.

-With easy parking next to the tower, you can also visit other nearby sites associated with Yeats and Lady Gregory on the Yeats and Lady Augusta Gregory trail.
+With easy parking just up the road from the tower, you can also visit other nearby sites associated with Yeats and Lady Gregory on the Yeats and Lady Augusta Gregory trail.

 As a community-based local organization, we need your support to keep the tower open.
 See how you can help here.